-An adjunct to Student Services is the Career Development Counselor who works closely with students in helping them make a smooth transition from high school to work and/or further education and obtaining information about possible higher educational opportunities.
+An adjunct to Student Services is the Career Development Coordinator who works closely with students in helping them make a smooth transition from high school to work and/or further education and obtaining information about possible higher educational opportunities.
 Students are encouraged to utilize the Career Development Counselor's services to assist them in their career and college planning.
-The Career Services Center is located in room 1302B in the Media Center.
+The Career Services Center is located in the West building in room 1404A.